 “I want to help people get a better grasp of critical learning skills by looking at their different learning styles.
 We all have a variety of abilities,” she says.
 “Some of us have struggled with the transition to the remote environment and that’s to be expected.
 My goal is to use learning styles to give suggestions for creating a successful remote learning environment.
-Individuals can then take these tips and modify them to best best fit their needs.”
+Individuals can then take these tips and modify them to best fit their needs.”

 Speaking with Lobdell recently, she shared five takeaways on learning styles and maximizing success.

 People often associate themselves with auditory, kinesthetic and visual learning styles.

 People have a mix of several learning preferences and styles, but they typically lean toward three main categories: Auditory, kinesthetic and visual.

 Lobdell says the majority of people identify as visual learners.
 This means they do best in meetings or classes where there is a lot of information written on the whiteboard or handouts are provided.
 It’s also why infographics and pie charts can be helpful in displaying information.